 Aguinid Falls is located roughly 1.5 hours from Moalboal in the Samboan Municipality.
 This is just south of Ginatilan, where you can find other epic waterfalls such as Inambakan Falls.

+The waterfall is very easy to find.
 I have pinned the exact location for your convenience below.

-At the turn-off, you will most likely be asked by locals to leave your motorbike by their houses.
+Once you arrive at the park, just past the turn-off, you will most likely be asked by locals to leave your motorbike by their houses.
 However, you will most likely be charged a fee.

-While I completely support locals trying to earn some money from tourism, I believe it's fair if they tell you the price before-hand.
+While I completely support locals trying to earn some money from tourism, I believe it's fair if they tell you the price beforehand.
 That's why it's a good idea to ask how much it will cost first, usually, 10 pesos is enough.
 For a small fee, they'll take care of your helmets and motorbike, and you'll be supporting a local community.

 After parking your bike, head up to the ticketing office where you will have to pay the entrance fee.

-Aguinid Falls entrance fee 2019
+Aguinid Falls entrance fee

 The entrance fee for Aguinid Falls is 60 pesos per person.
 This is the municipality fee and does not cover the guide.